Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo: Reuters

-“From the beginning, Apple made it clear that they did not like the idea of DMA compliance.
-So they came up with an alternative solution…”, the streaming music giant said Friday.
+“From the beginning, Apple made it clear that they did not like the idea of complying with the DMA.
+So they came up with an alternative solution…” the streaming music giant said on Friday.

 Spotify said it would have to pay a 17% commission if it remained in the App Store and offered its own in-app payments service under the new terms.